Data

 Please credit me if you use the data and share if you make any improvements.
 These data have not undergone any sort of peer review or professional quality checking procedures (this was more of a side project for me), so please don't hold me liable for any mistakes!
 For anyone who is curious, I have written up a brief note on methodology here.

-One takeaway I had once I put together all the data was that different regions of India appear to have grown at markedly different rates over the last ~40 years.
-I divided the country into six broad geographic regions, each averaging a population of 230 million people, and then computed the compound annual real per capita NSDP growth rate over 1980-2022.
+One takeaway I had once I put together all the data was that different regions of India appear to have grown at markedly different rates over the last ~60 years.
+Furthermore, these relative growth rates have shifted over time.
+I divided the country into six broad geographic regions, each averaging a population of 230 million people, and then computed the compound annual real per capita NSDP growth rate over 1960-1991 and 1991-2023.
+(The year 1991 serves as a natural cutoff point because it is right around the midpoint between the first and last years of data I had at my disposal, and also because substantial economic reforms were introduced that year.)

-According to the World Bank, India's GDP per capita was $2090 in 2022.
-If the entire country had hypothetically grown at the same rate as South India from 1980 to 2022, India's GDP per capita would have been $4353 in 2022 — or 108% higher than it actually was!
-India would be richer per person than Indonesia today, even though it started from a far lower base in 1980.
-By contrast, if all of India had grown at the same rate as the North Central region, national GDP per capita would have been $1636 in 2022 — still an impressive 4.2x increase compared to 1980, but 20% less than the actual figure today.
+According to the World Bank, India's GDP per capita was $2240 in 2023.
+If the entire country had hypothetically grown at the same rate as South India from 1991 to 2023, India's GDP per capita would have been $3380 in 2023 — or 50% higher than it actually was!
+India would be fairly close to Indonesia's GDP per person today, even though it started from a far lower base in 1991.
+By contrast, if all of India had grown at the same rate as the North Central region, national GDP per capita would have been $1520 in 2023 — still a impressive 2.9x increase compared to 1991, but a third less than the actual figure today.